The 5 Best ETF Strategies to Maximise Your Investments

 #1 - Buy-and-hold investment

 This classic, time-tested strategy involves buying financial assets and holding them long-term, typically for 10+ years.
-Thanks to their low costs, diversification, and broad selection, ETFs are among the best long-term investments available today.
+ETFs are among the best long-term investments available today, thanks to the wide range present on the market, the low associated costs and their diversification.

 A popular approach is to buy and hold low-cost index funds.
 Historically, a broad index fund like an S&P 500 ETF outperforms most actively managed portfolios over a 10-year+ horizon.